 This means you can talk to a different doctor to get their point of view.
 Another opinion may help you decide what treatment or service is best for you.
-Tell your primary care provider (PCP) or call Member Services, if you want a second opinion.
+Tell you primary care provider (PCP) or call Member Services if you would like a second opinion.